 Usually, turf grasses do not require excessive amounts of water.
 Overwatering can result in the buildup of thatch.
 So you should water just enough, so the soil retains some moisture level.
 It is recommended to deep water the lawn with up to an inch of water once a week.

-We hope this article answers all your questions about the benefits and disadvantages of dethatching.
-For more gardening tips and information, check out the related articles below.
+We hope this article answers all your questions about the advantages and disadvantages of dethatching.
+For more lawn care tips and information, check out the related articles below.

 - Scarifier vs Dethatcher: Which Should You Use?